Home

 Civil War Shuts Down the Charlotte Mint

 Following the election of Abraham Lincoln, North Carolina seceded from the Union on May 21, 1861.
-Not long thereafter, the upstart Confederates seized control of the federally owned Charlotte Mint.
+The following day, the state joined the Confederacy, bringing the federally owned Charlotte Mint under southern contol.

 The Mint Museum of Art